 “For most charities, the year ahead will continue to be hard work with no let up.
 The combination of ongoing uncertainty and firefighting makes it difficult for charity sector organisations to plan ahead,” Case warns.
 Charities and their trustees have demonstrated great resilience and resolve to get through the last two years to meet demand.
 However, many trustees and senior leaders will face tough decisions about their charity’s long-term future in the months ahead.

-ICAEW's annual Charity Conference has been designed to prepare you with the knowledge and inspiration to succeed with vital accounting, governance and taxation updates affecting the charity sector and inspiring keynotes.
-Register now to join the two days of virtual sessions.
+Designed to prepare you with the knowledge and inspiration to succeed with vital accounting, governance and taxation updates affecting the charity sector.

 Stay up to date